 User data will not be kept any longer than is necessary for the purpose for which it is processed or as required by law.

 GIZ accords great importance to protecting personal data.
 For this reason, technical and organizational security measures ensure that data is protected against accidental and intentional manipulation and unintended erasure as well as unauthorized access.
 These measures are updated accordingly based on technical developments and adapted continuously in line with the risks.

 Reference to user rights

-If you have any questions or complaints about this website, please contact the GIZ data protection officer (see contact information provided above).
-You also have the right to lodge a complaint with the responsible data protection supervisory authority.
-The responsible authority in this case is the German Federal Commissioner for Data Protection and Freedom of Information (BfDI).
+Users also have the right in accordance with Article 77 GDPR to lodge a complaint with the competent data protection supervisory authority.
+The competent authority is the Federal Commissioner for Data Protection and Freedom of Information (BfDI).